-- Curb and Gutter Either curb and gutter or drainage swales are allowable, though curb and gutter is atypical, since a shoulder should always be provided.
-If curb and gutter is provided, mountable curbs should be used. - Bus Stops If there are bus routes operating on Parkways, bus stops should be located off the roadway.
+- Curb and Gutter Either curb and gutter or drainage swales are allowable.
+Where curb and gutter is provided, mountable curbs should be used. - Bus Stops If there are bus routes operating on Parkways, bus stops should be located off the roadway.
 If this is not feasible, bus pull-outs should be provided, so that the bus is not stopping in mixed traffic.
-Bus stops should have sidewalks (minimum 5' wide unobstructed) connecting to surrounding land uses, as well as pedestrian scale lighting, if deemed necessary for safety. - Utilities Where they are necessary, poles should be located at back of right-of-way, beyond the 25' clear zone (from edge of travel lane).
+Bus stops should have sidewalks (minimum 5' wide unobstructed) connecting to surrounding land uses, as well as pedestrian scale lighting, if deemed necessary for safety. - Utility Poles Where they are necessary, poles should be located at back of right-of-way, beyond the 25' clear zone (from edge of travel lane).
 In no circumstance should utility poles be placed in sidewalks or bicycle paths.

 - Driveways Inappropriate and unsafe on a Parkway.
 Should only be provided when no other access is possible to a property or when a driveway is preexisting.
 Every effort should be made to provide alternate access in order to eliminate existing driveways. - Bicycle Accommodations Bicycle lanes are typically inappropriate on Parkways.
 In some cases, they may be allowable, but only when necessary for network connectivity.
 Bicycle routes on nearby, parallel streets (which are not Parkways) are preferable.
-In some cases, there could be a shared bicycle/pedestrian facility parallel to the Parkway (in which case, a 10' minimum unobstructed path is required and there must be very limited access along the Parkway). - ullet Sidewalk Amenity Zone Although
+When provided, bicycles should be separated from the travel lanes, in accordance with AASHTO Type 1 bicycle paths. - Sidewalk Amenity Zone Although sidewalks may be provided in some cases (see above), a sidewalk amenity zone is inappropriate, due to the vehicular orientation of Parkways.

-- sidewalks may be provided in some cases (see above), a sidewalk amenity zone is inappropriate, due to the vehicular orientation of Parkways. - On-Street Parking Inappropriate, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type. - Curb Extensions Inappropriate, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type. - Traffic Calming Inappropriate, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type. - Mid-block Pedestrian Crossings -Mid-block pedestrian crossings would be unsafe in the Parkway environment, since the function of a Parkway
+- On-Street Parking Inappropriate, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type. - Curb Extensions Inappropriate, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type. - Traffic Calming Inappropriate, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type. - Mid-block Pedestrian Crossings Mid-block pedestrian crossings would be unsafe in the Parkway environment, since the function of a Parkway is to move traffic at higher volumes and speeds than any other street type.
+Further, the land use context of the Parkway is unlikely to create the need for mid-block crossings.

-- is to move traffic at higher volumes and speeds than any other street type.
-Further, the land use context of the Parkway is unlikely to create the need for mid-block crossings. - Pedestrian Refuge Pedestrians are typically not expected or encouraged on Parkways.
-Pedestrian refuges should not be provided along the segment, so as to not encourage midblock pedestrian crossings.
+Pedestrian Refuge - Pedestrians are typically not expected or encouraged on Parkways.
+Pedestrian refuges should not be provided, so as to not encourage mid-block pedestrian crossings.